SQL Interview Questions

 “I’m looking for someone who’s professionally skeptical about the datasets they’re working with,” says Lu.
 “Are they addressing data hygiene?
 Are they thinking about data structure before jumping right into analysis?”

 A typical SQL test could have three or four “correct” answers so don’t get hung up on the idea there’s only one impressive response.
 The metric should be, Can this candidate write queries that will generate a meaningful answer for a real business case?
 Evaluate how well that person then communicates it.
 People who can articulate the assumptions they made during the analysis – and then convey the results to technical and non-technical audiences alike – should rise to the top of your heap.
+For example:

 Look for the candidates who put in extra effort.